MicrosoftDocs/cpp-docs.it-it/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="operator_pcxstr"></a>  CSimpleStringT::operator PCXSTR

- Si accede direttamente ai caratteri archiviati in un `CSimpleStringT` oggetto come una stringa in formato C.
+ Accede direttamente a caratteri archiviati in un `CSimpleStringT` oggetto come una stringa in formato C.

 ### <a name="syntax"></a>Sintassi